Should I Build My Own CRM?

 Subscribing to a CRM service removes every maintenance burden from the business, however, if you build a custom CRM, you will maintain the software all through its lifecycle.
 This leads to post-development costs and technical needs.

-It is difficult to scale custom built software as opposed to subscription services, so this is a major disadvantage of building your own CRM.
+It is difficult to scale custom-built CRM software as opposed to subscription services, so this is a major disadvantage of building your own CRM.

 There you have it, the pros and cons of building your own CRM software.
 Essentially, it is advisable to build your own software if you need a critical feature that is not offered by third parties, you need to secure confidential information about customers, or you want to integrate the custom CRM software with other company tools.
 However, it is important to pay attention to the disadvantages of building a custom CRM software, so carefully weigh your options.
 Ultimately, in making a decision on whether or not to build a custom CRM you should be pragmatic with your business' present and future standing.